Chad Quandt

-Chad Quandt is an American TV writer, producer, and showrunner.
+Chad Quandt (born September 30, 1987) is an American TV writer, producer, and showrunner.
 He is best known for his work on Star Trek: Prodigy and Trollhunters: Tales of Arcadia; he was also co-executive producer and co-showrunner of Wizards: Tales of Arcadia.
 He received an Emmy Award for Trollhunters: Tales of Arcadia and a Peabody Award for Star Trek: Prodigy.

 Early life

 Quandt was raised in South Bend, Indiana, and attended Indiana University, graduating cum laude with honors in telecommunications.
 He pursued writing as a hobby in high school and college, but hadn't thought of it as a career until he took screenwriting classes at Indiana University and began performing stand-up comedy and writing for the college newspaper The Indiana Daily Student.
 He also hosted The Friday Zone, a children's educational series, produced by PBS affiliate WITU.
-Against the advice of his parents, he moved to Los Angeles to pursue a career in writing.